 Who is liable for sick pay (SSP)?

-The Government have announced that they will reimburse SSP (currently a flat rate of £94.25 per week) for a period of 14 days for small businesses.
-Sickness unrelated to coronavirus will follow the usual rules and will not be reimbursed by the government.
+The Government have announced that they will reimburse SSP (currently a flat rate of £95.85 per week) from day one of the Coronavirus sickness for a period of 14 days for small businesses.

 Can I reclaim sick pay (SSP) as a domestic employer?

 If you are a Stafftax customer, we can make the changes to your employee’s payslips.
 As soon as we have the details of how you can claim the funding from the Government we will send you the information on the process.
 In the meantime, please email firstname.lastname@example.org with the below information, including your payroll number: